Micro injection molding

 Micro injection molding is a molding process for the manufacture of plastics components for shot weights of 1 to 0.1 grams with tolerances in the range of 10 to 100 microns.
 This molding process permits the manufacture of complicated small geometries with maximum possible accuracy and precision.

 Basic concept

-The basic concept of the micro injection molding process is quite similar to the regular injection moulding process.
-In this process, a micro injection unit is integrated in the injection moulding machine.
+The basic concept of the micro injection molding process is quite similar to the regular injection molding process.
+In this process, a micro injection unit is integrated in the injection molding machine.
 When it comes to the production of micro components the machine and process technology mainly depend on the below points: